Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 Test Mean R2 Linear Regression = 0.697
 Test Mean R2 Random Forest = 0.982

+ Here the accuracy of the test set is calculated and as can be seen it is fairly high number.

+**Interpretation:** Since accuracy for both train and test data set high and at the same range, we can mae sure that overfitting ha not occured.

 <a name="pc"></a>
 # 10. Conducting model using PCA: